Anti-Anxiety Medication and Flying

 An article in Clinical Psychiatry News says, "Widespread long-term use of benzodiazepines for anxiety remains a reality, despite guidelines that recommend against the practice.”
 Dominic Candido, who teaches psychiatry at the Dartmouth Geisel School of Medicine, says the use of benzodiazepines "significantly diminishes the effects" of treatment for anxiety.
 Short-term relief is, he says, "often at long-term detriment to the patient.”

-Taken as prescribed, anti-anxiety medication do not adequately relieve flight anxiety.
-During flight, when the prescribed dose fails to provide relief, an anxious flier — perhaps in a state of panic — is likely to take more and, perhaps, to combine it with alcohol.
+Taken as prescribed, anti-anxiety medications do not adequately relieve flight anxiety.
+During flight, when the prescribed dose fails to provide relief, an anxious flier—perhaps in a state of panic—is likely to take more and, perhaps, to combine it with alcohol.
 Combining anti-anxiety medication with alcohol is unsafe.
 A news article about the excessive in-flight use of Xanax by actress Winona Ryder is at this link.

 On the other hand, those who had taken a placebo on the first flight showed significant improvement.
 Having gained some degree of desensitization during the first flight, they now reported less anxiety.